Email FacebookTwitterMenu burgerClose thin

 Comparing Joint Tenancy and Community Property

-Choosing between joint tenancy and community property depends on your state of residence, your tax planning goals, and your need for creditor protection.
-Both offer shared ownership and survivorship rights, but they function differently in ways that can affect your estate plan and finances.
+Choosing between joint tenancy and community property depends on your state of residence, your tax planning goals and your need for creditor protection.
+Both offer shared ownership and survivorship rights.
+However, they function differently in ways that can affect your estate plan and finances.

-State laws.
+• State laws.
 You either live in a community property or common law state.
-Community property is recognized in only nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
-If you do not live in one of these states, joint tenancy will likely be your main option for shared ownership.
+Only nine states recognize community property: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+If you do not live in one of these states, joint tenancy will likely be your primary option for shared ownership.

-Creditor protection.
+• Creditor protection.
 Community property does not shield against a spouse’s creditors.
-If one spouse owes a debt, the entire property can be targeted to satisfy the claim.
+If one spouse owes a debt, the creditor can target the entire property to satisfy the claim.
 Joint tenancy offers a bit more separation.
 A creditor may pursue only the debtor spouse’s share, leaving the other spouse’s share intact.

-In short, joint tenancy offers simplicity and some separation of liability, while community property provides stronger tax benefits but greater exposure to creditors.
+In short, joint tenancy offers simplicity and some separation of liability.
+Meanwhile, community property provides stronger tax benefits but greater exposure to creditors.
 The right choice depends on where you live, your family’s financial circumstances and how you want assets handled after death.

 Using Community Property and Joint Tenancy in Your Estate Plan

-In either structure, creditors may still be able to make claims.
+In either structure, creditors may still be able to make claims against the property.
 Community property is more exposed to a spouse’s individual debts, while joint tenancy can shield the non-debtor spouse’s share.
-An estate plan that uses wills or trusts may add extra protection or control over how assets transfer, especially when multiple heirs are involved.
+An estate plan that uses wills or trusts may add extra protection or control over how assets transfer, especially when there are multiple heirs involved.

-When deciding how to title property, it is important to weigh tax benefits, probate, creditor protection, and family goals.
-Joint tenancy may be simple and automatic, while community property offers stronger tax advantages in certain states.
+When deciding how to title property, it is important to weigh tax benefits, probate, creditor protection and family goals.
+Joint tenancy may be simple and automatic, but community property offers stronger tax advantages in the select states it’s available.
 Both choices should be viewed as part of your larger estate plan.

 Bottom Line

-Both joint tenancy and community property offer shared ownership of real property, such as land or structures on land, though community property is reserved for spouses.
-Community property is only available in select states, allowing them to hold a shared (rather than divided) interest in an asset.
-Joint tenancy divides a property’s ownership into equal shares.
+Both joint tenancy and community property offer shared ownership of real property, such as land or structures on land, though community property is reserved for spouses and only available in select states.
+With community property, spouses can hold a shared (rather than divided) interest in an asset.
+Joint tenancy, in contrast, divides a property’s ownership into equal shares.
 Each ownership option has its own rules regarding capital gains.
 Both ownership options are also unique in terms of creditor liability.
 It’s important to consider your priorities before choosing an ownership option.

 Tips on Estate Planning

-- If you’re not sure how your shared property arrangement will affect your loved ones – in terms of taxes, creditor liability or ease of inheritance – consult with a financial advisor in your area.
+• If you’re not sure how your shared property arrangement will affect your loved ones, consult with a financial advisor in your area.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+From there, you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Another issue you may want to consider, besides whether to own a property through joint tenancy or in a community property arrangement, is whether to buy instead of just rent.
+• Another issue you may want to consider when it comes to property is whether to buy instead of just rent.
 Use our free calcuator to help you make that decision.

 Photo credit: ©iStock.com/Weekend Images Inc., ©iStock.com/ferrantraite, ©iStock.com/XiXinXing